Mebrat Beyene (she/her/hers)

 Hannah Morgan (she/her/hers)

 Hannah Morgan is a Japanese-Canadian, Hong Kong native who moved to Vancouver five years ago.
 She holds a BA in English Literature and Political Science from the University of British Columbia.
 Hannah started working at WISH in early 2019 as a Program Assistant when she first heard about the organisation at a Doctors Without Borders talk regarding women’s health.
-Whilst working as a PA, Hannah worked full-time at UBC as a Program Assistant for Go Global: International Learning Programs.

 A passion for feminism, human rights and environmentalism have reigned true throughout her academic and personal pursuits.
 Hannah has volunteered for organisations such as West Coast Environmental Law, Amnesty International and PERIOD.
 Additionally, Hannah was a door-to-door fundraiser for organisations such as Oxfam, UNICEF and CNIB.